 Faculty, Facilities, and Resources

 The Department of Biochemistry is housed primarily in the Bowen Science Building and the Medical Education Research Facility.
-It has 25 well-equipped research laboratories, Biochemistry Stores, a reading room, the Health conference room and other conference rooms, and state-of-the-art instrumentation.
-It also has access to many Carver College of Medicine core facilities.
+It has 25 well-equipped research laboratories, a reading room, state-of-the-art instrumentation, Biochemistry Stores, the Heath conference room and other conference rooms, as well as access to many Carver College of Medicine core facilities.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Iowa's biochemistry program offers solid preparation for careers in medicine, biology, chemistry, dentistry, research, or related sciences.
 About one-third of biochemistry majors go on to study medicine; others enter graduate programs, professional degree programs, such as dentistry, or find jobs in industry and research.